pk80/InteractWithOs/README.md

 - Obtaining the output of a system command
 - Advanced subprocess management
     - os.environ.copy() : copy env vars in dictionary to store and prepare for new environment
-    - os.pathsep.join() : joins two elements of the path with respect to underliyin OS
+    - os.pathsep.join() : joins two elements of the path with respect to underlying OS
     - cwd : current working directory
     - evn : environment variable
 - If we're automating a one-off, well-defined task, we're developing a solution quickly is the biggest requirement,